khyejin1231/Masters-Thesis/Tutorial.md

 thinking habits, lived experiences, social relationships, and personalities."
 In other words, "people's words have tremendous psychological value."
 It fits the goal of NLP.

 The price of a 90-day license is $40 which is not too bad.
 Thank you BDS for your generous scholarship.
-Thank you, Francesca.
 I want to make a review of whether it is worth it and what kind of insights it provides.

 ### How to install: